Andre-lab/bioce_webserver/README.md

 2. Setup the username, email, password for the admin.
 You can then log in with these credentials and go to the Admin profile from the Profile page.
 Then you can edit all the tables of the database from online.
 3. Setup mail sending.
-I used [AWS's SES service](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/quick-start.html), but you can use [Gmail](http://stackoverflow.com/questions/37058567/configure-flask-mail-to-use-gmail) also.
+You can use [Gmail](http://stackoverflow.com/questions/37058567/configure-flask-mail-to-use-gmail) for example.

 Create the SQLite database of the app and add the admin user.